-This list of beautiful Cricut Explore decor projects will teach you how to use your machine to save money on decorating and make your home look stunning.
+This list of beautiful home decor Cricut projects will teach you how to use your machine to save money on decorating and make your home look stunning.

 So I went on a hunt for a way to take a design on my computer and have it cut from a piece of mat board.

-Which is how I came across die cutting machines.
+Which is how I came to decide that I needed a cutting machine.

 I wasn’t sure if I would get enough use out of it to justify the price.
-But I really wanted that ceiling medallion…so I decided to go for it.
+But I really wanted that ceiling medallion, so I went for it.